MGD1981/shopkeep/docs/devplan.md

 - Program must store list of "full" coordinates to prevent duplication.
 - Not certain about most efficient way to display screen
 	- Every time player moves, iterate through all objects?
+	- If screen is fixed, direct relationship to PyGame surface coords.

 #Hero Traits